 You can also adjust the speed of each bioreactor from 1 to 100 rpm in 0.1 rpm steps (clockwise or anticlockwise).

 Any bioreactor can be inspected at any time so you can check how your experiment is progressing and capture images for future publications or documentation.

-Finally, all alarms, actions and other events is stored in the event log, making it possible to see all events that have occurred on specific occasions.
+Finally, all alarms, actions, and other events are stored in the event log, making it possible to see all events that have occurred on specific occasions.